I Have Nothing To Wear!

 TIP ONE - Where Are We Going?

 Consider the environment we are going to.
 Is it a woodland?
 Meadows?
 Lakeside?
 Urban/city?
 If you are looking for elegant and polished 'in the city' imagery then high heels and evening wear may be absolutely perfect!
 However, it is less than ideal for a muddy woodland trail or splashing in streams with the children!
-In this instance comfort is key, with sensible footwear choices, like boots and flat shoes.
+In this instance comfort is key, with sensible clothes and footwear choices, like boots and flat shoes.

 TIP TWO - Weather Watch